sarahkhaledd/Graduation-Project/README.md

-# Graduation-Project Flutter Mobile application and it's name is 'Kher Wallet'
+# Graduation-Project Flutter Mobile application named'Kher Wallet'
 using Flutter, Dart , Firebase , and Android Studio Platform,We followed the Waterfall methodology.
 The idea of our Application filling the gap between different organizations and people by